Deployment

 By default, all visitors will see the current version of the application code, as explained above.

 However you can browse either the Blue or Green version your app directly (regardless of which is current) by adding an X-Rollout-Version HTTP header to your requests.
-You can assign the header a value of either green or blue as needed.
+You can assign the header a value of either blue or green as needed.
+For convenience you can also use the values previous and next where “previous” maps to “blue” and “next” maps to “green”.

 This is particularly useful when you have chosen the "Delayed switchover" option because it allows your team (or selected visitors) to see the new version "in the wild" before switching the general public over to the new version.